AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

    The recipient number is always mapped to the `Lead.mobilePhone` field in Marketo Engage.

-## Simulate the text message content {#preview-test}
+### Simulate the text message content {#preview-test}

 >[!CONTEXTUALHELP]
 >id="ajo-b2b_sms_preview_simulate"
 >title="Check how your content is rendering"
->abstract="When your content is defined, you can preview it and check if the rendering is correct for the channel that you are using."
+>abstract="When your content is defined, you can preview it and check the rendering for the channel that you are using."

 When your message content is defined, you can use test profiles to simulate (preview) its content.
 If you inserted personalized content, you can check how this content is displayed in the message using test profile data.